danielmwatkins/ice-floe-validation-dataset/README.md

-# Ice Floe Validation Dataset
+# ice floe validation dataset
 The Ice Floe Validation Dataset is a collection of randomly sampled 100 km by 100 km MODIS scenes from the _Aqua_ and _Terra_ satellites.
 This repository contains the dataset itself along with the notebooks and scripts used to produce the dataset.

-# Contents
+# contents
 ## data
 The data directory has subdirectories
 1. `/metadata` containing specification/config files